1987 National Rugby Championships: Sevens

 The 1987 National Club Seven–a–side championship, was played at Lincoln Park at the Milwaukee Polo Grounds in Milwaukee, Wisconsin on 6 September as part of the 14th annual Labor Day tournament.
 There were eight teams featured which included two representatives from each of the four territorial unions.
 Akron and QC Irish qualified from the Midwest.
 Bethlehem and Duck Brothers qualified from the Eastern regional.
 Los Angeles and Old Puget Sound represented the Pacific Coast.
 Denver Barbarians and Oklahoma University represented the West.
 The Duck Brothers defeated the Denver Barbarians to win the championship.
 Old Puget Sound finished third.
+The MVPs were Will Brewington and Chris Doherty.
+The top two scorers were Mark Gaetjen with 26 points from 3 tries and 7 conversions and Will Brewington with 24 points from 6 tries.